-- On November 28, the HKMA and SFC jointly issued consultation conclusions and a further consultation on the Securities and Futures (OTC Derivative Transactions - Reporting and Record Keeping Obligations) Rules.
-According to the consultation conclusions: - The first phase of the mandatory reporting requirement would cover certain types of interest rate swap and NDF.
-The regulators decided to remove precious metal from scope in response to industry feedback; - The regulators would prepare FAQs to provide further guidance on the requirements to report transactions 'conducted in' Hong Kong; - The regulators now proposed to defer the implementation of mandatory reporting and related record-keeping requirements for Hong Kong persons to a later time;
+• On November 28, 2014, HKMA and SFC jointly issued consultation conclusions and a further consultation on the Securities and Futures (OTC Derivative Transactions - Reporting and Record Keeping Obligations) Rules.
+According to the consultation conclusions:

-- The exempt-person relief applicable to small players was amended; - The concession period for setting up connections to HKTR was extended to six months, and the grace period to backload historical transactions has been extended to a maximum of nine months; - Masking relief was extended to cover both historical transactions and new transactions that are entered into within six months after the rules first take effect when counterparty consent is needed; - The proposed record-retention period was shortened from seven years to five years, and rules on what types of records need to be kept have been clarified; and - The regulators planned to introduce the rules into the Legislative Council for negative vetting in the Q1 2015.
-Subject to the legislative process, the mandatory reporting and related record-keeping obligations for regulated entities were expected to commence in the first quarter of 2015.
+- The first phase of the mandatory reporting requirement would cover certain types of interest rate swap and NDF.
+The regulators decided to remove precious metal from scope in response to industry feedback; - The regulators would prepare FAQs to provide further guidance on the requirements to report transactions 'conducted in' Hong Kong; - The regulators now proposed to defer the implementation of mandatory reporting and related record-keeping requirements for Hong Kong persons to a later time; - The exempt-person relief applicable to small players was amended; - The concession period for setting up connections to HKTR was extended to six months, and the grace period to backload historical transactions has been extended to a maximum of nine months; and - Masking relief was extended to cover both historical transactions and new transactions that are entered into within six months after the rules first take effect when counterparty consent is needed; - The proposed record-retention period was shortened from seven years to five years, and rules on what types of records need to be kept have been clarified.

-The regulators asked for further comment regarding: (1) the reporting of valuation-transaction information; (2) the proposed list of jurisdictions to be designated by the SFC for the purposes of masking relief; and (3) the proposed list of markets and clearing houses to be prescribed by the Financial Secretary for the purposes of defining 'OTC derivative product'.
+The regulators asked for further comment regarding: (1) the reporting of valuation-transaction information; (2) the proposed list of jurisdictions to be designated by SFC for the purposes of masking relief; and (3) the proposed list of markets and clearing houses to be prescribed by the Financial Secretary for the purposes of defining 'OTC derivative product'.

 - On February 18, 2015, HKMA sent ISDA two additional documents to assist Hong Kong reporting entities in enhancing their systems to prepare for OTC derivatives trade reporting.
 The two documents were a set of draft FAQs and supplementary reporting instructions.
 The documents give additional detail on how to report and populate certain data fields, and deal with various trading and clearing scenarios.
-The HKMA also allowed for a 3-4 month systems enhancement window for firms from 18 February.
+HKMA also allowed for a 3-4 month systems enhancement window for firms from 18 February.
 The documents were provided via memo to ISDA members, and the HKMA asked for comments on these draft documents by mid-March. - On March 27, 2015, HKMA sent a letter to all authorised institutions giving them an extra two months to report the unique trade ID (TID) as required under EMIR for new transactions, and complete the provision of TIDs for existing transactions.
-The deadline would now be end-May, having been previously postponed from end-December 2014 to end-March 2015.
+The deadline would now be end-May, having been previously postponed from end-December 2014 to end-March 2015. - On May 15, 2015, HKMA and SFC released an update on trade reporting.
+This included a conclusions paper on a consultation on mandatory reporting and related record-keeping obligations under the new OTC derivatives regime, and updated FAQs (which remained in draft form, pending enactment of the reporting rules).
+Proposals on certain aspects of the reporting regime were revised after taking market feedback into account.